PhilBusko/ClassificationProject/README.md

 ## Methodology

-**1. Scrape & Clean Data:** Data was scraped using the requests and beautifulsoup libraries.
+**1. Scrape & Clean Data:** Data was scraped using the <i>requests</i> and <i>beautifulsoup</i> libraries.
 Since there are thousands of sets available, the work was broken down by first getting the url of each set for each year.
 Then each url is visited, and it's data is scraped.
 The data fields available from this are: set-id, name, year, themes, minifig count, store price, used price, user rating, and set type.
 Some filtering was done on the rows, so that LEGO non-sets, such as clothing items, are removed from the data.
 Also, any rows without store price data are eliminated.
 The next graph shows the release year distribution, just for exploratory data analysis.

 ![](assets/year_distribution.png)

 **2. Feature Engineering:** The kaggle data was joined with the basic data for additional features.
 Some of these features are readily available, while others were manufactured based on informed guessing.
 The new data fields are: total number of pieces, number of different pieces, total number of pieces per piece category (1 column per category), primary color, secondary color, and number of different colors.
 The categorical features (color, themes) were aggregated into more coarse-grain values and then one-hot encoded.
-Finally, all the columns are standardized with <i>sklearn.preprocessing.StandardScaler</i>.
+Finally, all the columns are standardized with <i>sklearn.preprocessing.StandardScaler</i> as part of the pipeline.

-**3. Target Variable:** The target variable is not present in the data set, so we created it.
+**3. Target Variable:** The target variable, which is whether a set is profitable or not, is not present in the data set, so we created it.
 First, the store price is adjusted for inflation.
 This was done with an approximation that each year has an inflation rate of 2.63%.
 Secondly, the aftermarket column is created.
 From that, the profitable column is derived as explained next.

-> aftermarket = used_price - store_price
+> aftermarket = used_price - store_price <br>
-> profitable is <b>1</b> if aftermarket > 0, and <b>0</b> otherwise
+> profitable: <b>1</b> if aftermarket > 0, <b>0</b> otherwise

 The next graph shows the distribution of the aftermarket column.
 It shows that this column is biased towards the negative side, meaning most LEGO sets are not profitable.
 More specifically, 74% are not profitable.